-We have presented interim data from our Phase I/II clinical trial at peer-reviewed scientific meetings including most recently at the annual meetings of ASCO in June 2015, AACR in April 2015 and SNO in November 2014.
-We anticipate presenting additional data at upcoming scientific meetings during 2015.
+We have presented interim data from our Phase I/II clinical trial at peer-reviewed scientific meetings including most recently at the annual meetings of SNO in November 2015, ASCO in June 2015, and AACR in April 2015.
+We anticipate presenting additional data at upcoming scientific meetings during 2016.